 - (8) Use of an alternate location or date; - (9) Modification or elimination of certain proposed activities; - (10)Regulation of operating hours and days, including limitation of the duration to a shorter time period than requested or specified in this subsection; and - (11)Submission of a performance guarantee to ensure that any temporary use will be removed from the lot or site within a reasonable time and the lot or site will be restored to its former condition. - (c) Standards for specific temporary uses. - (1) Food truck and pushcart vendors.
 Food truck operations and pushcart vendors shall comply with the following: - a.
 Location.
 Food trucks and push carts may only be operated in the following zoning districts: - The Neighborhood Business (NB) district, subject to the additional standards in subsection (iii) below; - 2.
 The Community Business (CB) district; - 3.
-The Light Industrial (LI) district; and - Within a PD district provided the temporary use is listed in the associated master plan or terms and conditions statement. - b.
-Placement during and after food sales. - 1.
-Food trucks and push carts shall be parked on private property with the property owners' permission and shall not be parked within any public street, right-of-way, or sidewalk unless in the NB district, or the street has been closed for a special event. - 2.
-A food truck or push cart shall be removed after operating hours or a special event and be stored in a legally permissible location. - Additional standards for food trucks and push carts within the neighborhood business district. - Food trucks operating between the hours of 8 am and 5 pm shall not be parked on the street for more than two consecutive hours unless the street has been closed for a special event. - The customer access for food sales shall be from the side of the food truck facing the sidewalk not the street. - 3.
+The Light Industrial (LI) district; - 4.
+The Agricultural Residential (AR) district, when operated on the same lot as an agritourism, farmers market, or governmental use type, and (Amended 08-01-22 AL2024-08-1) - 5.
+Within a PD district provided the temporary use is listed in the associated master plan or terms and conditions statement. - b.
+Placement during and after food sales. - Food trucks and push carts shall be parked on private property with the property owners' permission and shall not be parked within any public street, right-of-way, or sidewalk unless in the NB or AR districts, or the street has been closed for a special event.
+(Amended 08-01-22 AL2024-08-1) - A food truck or push cart shall be removed after operating hours or a special event and be stored in a legally permissible location. - c.
+Additional standards for food trucks and push carts within the neighborhood business district. - 1.
+Food trucks operating between the hours of 8 am and 5 pm shall not be parked on the street for more than two consecutive hours unless the street has been closed for a special event. - The customer access for food sales shall be from the side of the food truck facing the sidewalk not the street. - 3.
 Food sales shall not impede pedestrian traffic along the sidewalk. - 4.
 Push carts operating in the NB district shall not operate or sell food upon any sidewalk. - d.
+Additional standards for food trucks and push carts when operated on governmental land.
+(Amended 08-01-22 AL2024-08-1) - Operators shall secure a license or other agreement to operate a food truck or push cart in addition to a temporary use permit prior to commencement. - 2.
+In cases where a license or governmental agreement conflicts with the standards in this Ordinance or other Town requirements, the more restrictive standard shall control. - 3.
+Except during Town-sponsored or Town-sanctioned special events, the total number of food trucks or push carts on a single governmental site shall be limited to a maximum of five per day and no more than three on the same lot or site at any one time. - e.
+Minimum distance from certain use types.

-Minimum distance from certain use types. - 1.
-No food truck or pushcart vendors shall operate within 100 feet of any school, religious institution, or cemetery. - 2.
-No food truck shall operate within 75 feet from the main entrance of any restaurant during business hours, unless authorized by a restaurant. - e.
-Operation. - 1.
-The food truck or pushcart owner or their designee shall be present at all times except in case of an emergency. - 2.
-The hours of operation shall be between the hours of 7:00 a.m. and 2:00 a.m. except for special events. - A food truck shall either sell food or beverage that is exempt from health department regulation, or obtain approval from the county health department where food sales take place.
+- 1. No food truck or pushcart vendors shall operate within 60 feet of any cemetery.
+(Amended 08-01-22 AL2024-08-1) - 2.
+No food truck shall operate within 75 feet from the main entrance of any restaurant during business hours, unless authorized by a restaurant.